-From COVID to Malaria: The potential of mRNA vaccines | DW | 29.07.2021
+From COVID to malaria: The potential of mRNA vaccines | DW | 29.07.2021

-Messenger RNA are little helpers.
-Scientists have long studied their potential in medicine.
+Messenger RNA are little helpers, and scientists have long studied their potential in medicine.
 COVID-19 gave them a chance to prove it.
 Could malaria be next?

 Malaria vaccines have had a slow time of it, lately.
 Progress on getting a vaccine out into the community has been sluggish.